bonitasoft/bonita-doc/CONTRIBUTING.md

-# Contributing to Bonita BPM documentation
+# Contributing to Bonita documentation

-The following is a set of guidelines for contributing to Bonita BPM documentation.
+The following is a set of guidelines for contributing to Bonita documentation.

 ## Pull requests

-Each minor version of Bonita BPM has its own Git branch to manage its related documentation.
+Each minor version of Bonita has its own Git branch to manage its related documentation.
 (Minor version means X.Y, for example 7.3 or 7.4).
-For instance, the **7.3** branch is where you have to open pull requests when your contribution applies to all 7.3 versions of Bonita BPM.
+For instance, the **7.3** branch is where you have to open pull requests when your contribution applies to all 7.3 versions of Bonita.

 A branch should be name in kebab case prefixed by the type of the feature the branch has been created for (feat, fix, style, tr, chore, howto,...).
 For instance, for a branch fixing a typo in the User REST API, its name should be `fix/user-delete-rest-api-typo`.

-If your contribution applies to multiple minor versions of Bonita BPM, then open a pull request on the lowest applicable version branch.
+If your contribution applies to multiple minor versions of Bonita, then open a pull request on the lowest applicable version branch.
 Then add all applicable minor versions in your pull request comment and we will do the rest :-)

 <u>Example</u>: Your contribution applies to versions 7.3 and 7.4.
 Therefore submit your pull request on branch 7.3 with a comment like:
 ```
-My awesome contribution to Bonita BPM documentation.
+My awesome contribution to Bonita documentation.
 Versions: 7.3, 7.4
 ```